Tufte-LaTeX/tufte-latex/README.txt

 == Quick Start

-Try typesetting sample.tex with the following sequence of commands,
+Try typesetting sample-handout.tex with the following sequence of commands,

  pdflatex sample-handout